utled/fubar/README.md

 # <center>fubar</center>
 ### Futile User Bureaucracy Actuation Repository<br><br>
-Keeping track of all sorts of time in the working part of life.
+Keeping track of all sorts of time in the working part of life.<br>
+Will probably add a TUI somewhere down the road.